benanthonydonnelly/swift-algorithms-demo/README.md

 This app is designed to demonstrate various algorithms and data structures

+This version has a table view implementation using tries as the data structure

 ## Binary Trees
 A tree where each node has at most two children, left and right.
 The basis for many tree structures and algorithms.